yjzhao1004/pleioh2g/README.md

 phenotype<-c("401.1","250.2","296.22")

 # First to determine which disease in your list is the target disease
-G = 1 # Index of target disease in trait list - this example is to compute pleiotropic heritability for "401.1".
+G = 1 # Index of target disease in trait list - this example is to compute pleiotropic shared heritability for "401.1".

 # Input ldsc format .sumstat.gz data
 munged_sumstats = list("401.1" = sumstats_munged_example_input(example = "401.1"), "250.2" = sumstats_munged_example_input(example = "250.2"),"296.22" = sumstats_munged_example_input(example = "296.22"))